esphome/esphome-docs/components/number/index.rst

 .. note::

-    Home Assistant 2021.07 or higher is required for ESPHome number entities to work.
+    Home Assistant Core 2021.7 or higher is required for ESPHome number entities to work.

 .. _config-number: